WHERE TO GO IN BOSNIA-HERZEGOVINA IN 1-10 DAYS

 Bosnia-Herzegovina became independent in March 1992.
-Before that, it was part of the Republic of Yugoslavia (which included Croatia, Serbia, Slovenia, and a few more countries).
+Before that, it was part of Yugoslavia’s Republic (which included Croatia, Serbia, Slovenia, and a few more countries).

 On the other side, you had tensions between Croats and Bosniaks that also led to war in 1993.

-When Bosnia-Herzegovina became independent, the country was more or less divided into different entities – The Federation of Bosnia and Herzegovina and the Republic of Srpska (in the north and east of the country), plus the district of Brcko.
+When Bosnia-Herzegovina became independent, the country was divided into different entities – The Federation of Bosnia and Herzegovina and the Republic of Srpska (in the north and east of the country), plus the district of Brcko.

 In the Republic of Srpska, you will find mostly Bosnian Serbs; in the southern part (which is actually Herzegovina), there are mostly Catholic Croats; and in the rest of the country, there are mostly Muslim Bosniaks.

-BUT, you will find different ethnicities in each part of the country, and before the outbreak of the war, it was quite common to have mixed marriages and the different religions living quite well together.
+BUT, you will find different ethnicities in each part of the country.
+Before the war outbreak, it was quite common to have mixed marriages and the different religions living quite well together.

-This changed after the war broke out in the 1990s, and nowadays, the wounds have not entirely healed and there are still tensions (which we, as visitors, might not notice).
+This changed after the war broke out in the 1990s, and nowadays, the wounds have not entirely healed, and there are still tensions (which we, as visitors, might overlook).

 So, while the political situation is complex, you might not realize the differences from place to place.